The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Also read the short document below explaining the importance of adding the LOC_ID to your CAMA database.

 Since MassGIS embarked on the standardized parcel mapping project, the GIS consulting firms working in Massachusetts, regional planning agencies and the principal providers to Massachusetts communities of CAMA software have supported and promoted the project.
-This guide explains the processes.
+The guide below explains the processes.

 If after consulting the above resources you still have questions on either of these topics, please contact Craig Austin at MassGIS.